evanwill/_drafts/_notes/wget-archives.md

 Rather than a static HTML document, the links are a dynamic request to "active server page extended" script, which creates the page <https://www.uidaho.edu/academics> (which is not academics.html or academics/index.html).

 This causes problems for a web archive, since we harvest the resulting static HTML, not the aspx script.
-The file https://www.uidaho.edu/academics.aspx will not be in the web archive, but the document is captured as https://www.uidaho.edu/academics . ([example](https://web.archive.org/web/20160302145114/http://www.uidaho.edu/))
+The file "www.uidaho.edu/academics.aspx" will not be in the web archive, but the document is captured as "www.uidaho.edu/academics". ([example](https://web.archive.org/web/20160302145114/http://www.uidaho.edu/))

 ## Wget Prep

 [Wget](https://www.gnu.org/software/wget/) is a handy [Free](https://www.gnu.org/philosophy/free-sw.en.html) command line tool to robustly retrieve documents from the web.
 It is a standard utility on Linux.
-On Windows, I suggest setting up a Bash terminal with Wget, for example Cmdr as outlined in [Using Cmdr](https://evanwill.github.io/_drafts/notes/cmdr.html).
+On Windows, I suggest setting up a Bash terminal with Wget, for example Cmdr as outlined in [Using Cmdr](https://evanwill.github.io/_drafts/notes/cmdr.html) (this is handy because it is a portable application, just unzip and use).

 See: [Intro to the Command Line](https://evanwill.github.io/_drafts/notes/commandline.html)